zicklag/docs-1/docs/app/layouts.md

+---
+description: Layouts are customized displays for viewing and interacting with the Items in a Collection.
+readTime: 12 minutes
+---

 # Layouts

 > Layouts are customized displays for viewing and interacting with the Items in a Collection.
 This makes working with